All Episodes

 Some of my close friends, Rush Limbaugh, and they really worked me over really good.

-And then I wandered out into the hall In front of the Senate chamber.
+And then I wandered out into the hall in front of the Senate chamber.

-Tom and I have tripped into that before.
+Tom and I tripped into that before.

-And I said something to the fact we've got to do something about this talk radio problem.
+And I said something to the fact that we've got to do something about this talk radio problem.

 Man, my phones were jammed.